-We might assume that life starts out "knowing" nothing about the world; however, after a while, the collection of living objects that are thriving embodies a great deal of implicit knowledge about the world - these are the body shapes and behaviors that work on this planet.
+We might assume life starts out "knowing" nothing about the world; however, after a while, the collection of living objects that are thriving embodies a great deal of implicit knowledge about the world - these are the body shapes and behaviors that work on this planet.

-Let us recall a little bit of biology before we turn everything into numbers!
+Let us recall some biology before we turn everything into numbers!